DIPlib/diplib/doc/src/features.md

 Identical to feature \ref binary_moments_Mu but using the grey-value image as weighting.
 `grey` must be scalar.

+These values are reported in physical units, anisotropic pixels are taken into account.

 \subsection grey_moments_GreyInertia GreyInertia
 Moments of inertia of the grey-weighted object, the eigenvalues of the tensor computed by feature \ref grey_moments_GreyMu.
 There is one value per image dimension.
 The eigenvectors are sorted